blue-blues/blue_coder/.bluesaicoderrules/workflows/extension-release.md

 							projects.
 						</li>
 						<li>
-							<b>Cline Rules Popup:</b> New button in the chat area to view workspace and global cline rules files
+							<b>Cline Rules Popup:</b> New button in the chat area to view workspace and global bluesaicoder rules files
 							to plug and play specific rules for the task
 						</li>
 						<li>